chocolatey/boxstarter.org/input/creatingpackages.md

 ## Do you really need to create a package?

 Maybe not.
-For simple "One-Off" packages or packages that do not need a home in a public NuGet feed and do not need any additional scripts or resources outside of the ChocolateyInstall.ps1 script, Boxstarter provides a means of creating "on the fly" packages from a single script file or URL.
+For simple "One-Off" packages or packages that do not need a home in a public NuGet feed and do not need any additional scripts or resources, other than, the ChocolateyInstall.ps1 script, Boxstarter provides a means of creating "on the fly" packages from a single script file or URL.
 You may pass a file path or URL to the -PackageName parameter of `Install-BoxstarterPackage` and Boxstarter will generate a temporary package to install the script.
 If using a URL, the URL content must be plain text and not contain any markup.

 ```powershell
 Install-BoxstarterPackage -PackageName https://gist.github.com/mwrock/8066325/raw/e0c830528429cd68a8c71dbff6f48298576d8d20/gistfile1.txt